Share:

 If the child is not returned within a particular stipulated time frame, in accordance with the orders, the bond that has been paid is allocated to securing the return of the child by the non-travelling parent.
 The bond is generally reserved solely for travel costs, legal costs or other appropriate fees that are incurred by the non-travelling parent in seeking the return of the child to Australia.

-If you are planning on travelling overseas with your children, or if your child’s other parent is travelling, Carlos Turini or our Family Law Team may assist you in ensuring the appropriate arrangements are in place prior to travel.
+If you are planning on travelling overseas with your child, or if your child’s other parent is travelling, our Family Law Team can assist you in ensuring the appropriate arrangements are in place prior to travel.

 View more articles by: